wyrde/wyrde-comfyui-workflows/why-oh-why/nulti-sample-latent-fixing-x40/README.md

 * sampled again
 * and again -- 10 times in all.
   * The resulting samples are then sampled again.
+* the above is done again with a second image
+* does 80 samples and drops 40 images

 The entire process takes around 19 mins on my 1060gtx